SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions.md

 ![](assets/chapter-4-1-images/14.Point-in-rectangle-gui-03.png)

-If you have problems with the last task, feel free to ask in **the SoftUni Forum**: https://softuni.bg/forum.
+If you have problems with the last task, feel free to ask in **the SoftUni Reddit**: https://www.reddit.com/r/softuni/.